carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 it easier to structure domain specific information.

-The core part of TableGen parses a file, instantiates the declarations, and hands the result off to a domain-specific `backends`_ for processing.
+The core part of TableGen parses a file, instantiates the declarations, and hands the result off to a domain-specific `backend`_ for processing.

 The current major users of TableGen are :doc:`../CodeGenerator` and the